How to Write a Powerful College Application Essay

 Tell a Story in the College Application Essay

-An applicant may be asking, “What should I write about for my college essay?”
+An applicant may be asking themself, “What should I write about for my college essay?”
 The opportunities may feel overwhelmingly abundant or quite bare.
 An applicant’s best bet is to focus on significant moments that helped reshape their perspective.
 Here are some brainstorming tips and tools to help get the ball rolling:

 • Exploring identity: XQ’s series with Ashanti Branch is a great way to help applicants explore their identity by touching on who they are, whom they are listening to, and where they are going.